Sergio Padt

-Sergio Vincenzo Roberto Padt (born 6 June 1990) is a Dutch professional footballer who plays as a goalkeeper for Bulgarian First League club Ludogorets Razgrad.
+Sergio Vincenzo Roberto Padt (born 6 June 1990) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club Utrecht.

-Padt previously played on loan from AFC Ajax for HFC Haarlem in the Eerste Divisie, and later for Go Ahead Eagles and in the Belgian Pro League for Gent.
+Padt previously played on loan from Ajax for HFC Haarlem in the Eerste Divisie, and later for Go Ahead Eagles and in the Belgian Pro League for Gent.
 He represented the Netherlands U-17 team at the 2007 UEFA European Under-17 Football Championship.

 Club career

 Ajax

 Prior to joining Ajax, Padt played for R.K.S.V.
 Pancratius and SV Hoofddorp.
 On 28 March 2008, he signed his first contract for Ajax.

 Haarlem

 In early 2010, Padt was sent out on loan to Eerste Divisie side HFC Haarlem to gain more experience.
 He made his debut on 22 January 2010 in a 3–0 away loss to Excelsior Rotterdam.
 It would turn out to be his only match for Haarlem because the club soon afterward went into bankruptcy, meaning he had to return to Ajax for the remainder of the 2009–10 season.